 It’s like finding a diamond amongst the jewels: I’m already so satisfied with the vintage finds I’m discovering, but then I see a shimmer that truly makes my heart beat faster — a piece of vintage with the original tags.

-That’s why many vintage boutique owners have taken to calling it “Livestock” because by selling it on their racks and shelves again, they are essentially breathing new life into a piece that is alive and well to be sold.
+That’s why many vintage boutique owners have decided to call it “livestock” because by selling it on their racks and shelves again, they are essentially breathing new life into a piece that is ready to sell.

 Other vintage dealers may refer to dead/livestock as “New Old Vintage” or “Never Off the Shelves,” abbreviated with the acronym NOS.

 The Allure of Deadstock

 In an age of fast fashion and fleeting trends, deadstock vintage stands as a testament to the enduring appeal of timeless elegance – not only regarding the clothing itself, but also in the stories it can tell.

 Just imagine possessing a piece of untouched history, a fashion relic that’s frozen in time.

 Let’s be honest for a second – today’s quality of clothes cannot compare to the craftmanship of deadstock items.
 These items were made during a time when when garments were cherished, with every stitch boasting dedication and skill, far different than most items selling today.

 How Is Deadstock Different From Regular Vintage?

 Deadstock stands apart from regular vintage items due to its untouched and pristine condition.
 Unlike typical vintage pieces that have been worn, and experienced the passage of time, deadstock items have never been sold or used, remaining in their original condition.